quii/learn-go-with-tests/reflection.md

 ## Wrapping up

 - Introduced some of the concepts from the `reflect` package.
 - Used recursion to traverse arbitrary data structures.
 - Did an in retrospect bad refactor but didn't get too upset about it.
 By working iteratively with tests it's not such a big deal.
 - This only covered a small aspect of reflection.
-[The Go blog has an excellent post covering more details](https://blog.golang.org/laws-of-reflection)
+[The Go blog has an excellent post covering more details](https://blog.golang.org/laws-of-reflection).
-- Now that you know about reflection, do you best to avoid using it
+- Now that you know about reflection, do you best to avoid using it.